Swissquote vs City Index, Who's Better?

 How Many Clients Do Swissquote and City Index Have?

-Both Swissquote and City Index are well established with their customer base.
-It is important to work with a broker you can trust and one of the easiest ways of understanding this is by knowing how many customers are using their services.
+Both Swissquote and City Index are well known and trusted.
+It is really important to work with an online broker that is professional and one of the most simple ways of understanding this is by knowing how many customers are using their services.

-Below you will find details of how many customers Swissquote and City Index have
+Below you will find details of how many clients Swissquote and City Index are working with

 What Payment Methods Do Swissquote and City Index Accept?